Whether you’re looking to save money or simply decrease your carbon footprint, any effort to reduce energy consumption can be quite simple.

 - Curve Metal Sheet Cutter

-At the center of the GI sheet, draw 2 circles.
+At the centre of the GI sheet, draw 2 circles.

 Cut the inner circle.